+ABOUT THE SINGAPORE ART MUSEUM

-- Annex A Exhibition synopsis - Annex B Medium at Large Artists and Artworks About the Singapore Art Museum The Singapore Art Museum (SAM) focuses on contemporary art practice in Singapore, Southeast Asia and Asia within the global context.
+The Singapore Art Museum (SAM) focuses on contemporary art practice in Singapore, Southeast Asia and Asia within the global context.
 It advocates and makes accessible interdisciplinary contemporary art through research-led and evolving curatorial practice.
 Opened in January 1996, SAM has built up one of the most important collections of contemporary art from the region.
-It seeks to seed and nourish a stimulating and creative space in Singapore through exhibitions and public programmes.
-These encompass cross-disciplinary residencies and exchanges, research and publications, as well as outreach and education.
-SAM was the organiser of the Singapore Biennale in 2011 and 2013.
-SAM was incorporated as a Company Limited by Guarantee on 13 November 2013 and has moved from the National Heritage Board to the Visual Arts Cluster (VAC) under the Ministry of Culture, Community and Youth (MCCY).
-The other institutions under the VAC are the National Art Gallery, Singapore (NAGS), and the Singapore Tyler Print Institute (STPI).
-For more information, please contact:
+It seeks to continue to seed and further nourish a culturally creative and stimulating environment in Singapore through exhibitions, presentations, incubatory and cross-disciplinary residencies and exchanges, research and publications, as well as outreach, education and public programmes.
+SAM was also the organiser of the Singapore Biennale in 2011 and 2013.

+SAM was incorporated as a Company Limited by Guarantee on 13 November 2013 and is no longer under the National Heritage Board.
+SAM is now one of the three institutions that come under the Visual Arts Cluster (VAC), which includes the National Gallery, Singapore, and the Singapore Tyler Print Institute. video

+Languag

+Drawing